South Vietnam Air Force: 1968

-In late 1968, MACV proposed its Phase I plan to prepare the RVNAF to assume a greater share of responsibility for fighting the war.
-The plan called for the addition of four UH–1H helicopter squadrons (124 helicopters) to the 20 squadron RVNAF.
+In late 1968, MACV proposed its Phase I plan to prepare the VNAF to assume a greater share of responsibility for fighting the war.
+The plan called for the addition of four UH–1H helicopter squadrons (124 helicopters) to the 20 squadron VNAF.
 There would also be modernization: T–41 trainers replacing some of the older U–17s, four H–34 squadrons converting to UH–1Hs, a C–47 transport squadron reequipping with the AC-47 Spooky gunship and three A–1 squadrons receiving jet-powered A–37s.
 These changes increased by some 41 percent the authorized number of aircraft.
-However, as it became apparent that US forces would start withdrawing from South Vietnam MACV revised the plan to expand the RVNAF by a further 16 squadrons, all of which would be in service by July 1974.
+However, as it became apparent that US forces would start withdrawing from South Vietnam MACV revised the plan to expand the VNAF by a further 16 squadrons, all of which would be in service by July 1974.
 Besides an additional five helicopter squadrons, for a total augmentation of nine, phase II called for three new squadrons of A–37s, four of transports (all but one flying C-123 Providers), an AC-119G Shadow gunship unit, and three liaison squadrons equipped with planes suitable for use by FACs.
-The new plan would double the current number of RVNAF squadrons, more than double the total number of aircraft, and increase personnel to 32,600.
-MACV believed that these additions, plus the F–5 and A–37 strike aircraft and CH–47 Chinook helicopters already scheduled for delivery, would enable the RVNAF to conduct operations in South Vietnam similar to those conducted by the air forces of both the United States and South Vietnam in 1964/5.
+The new plan would double the current number of VNAF squadrons, more than double the total number of aircraft, and increase personnel to 32,600.
+MACV believed that these additions, plus the F–5 and A–37 strike aircraft and CH–47 Chinook helicopters already scheduled for delivery, would enable the VNAF to conduct operations in South Vietnam similar to those conducted by the air forces of both the United States and South Vietnam in 1964/5.
 The AC–47 and AC–119 gunship force were believed sufficient for base defense and the support of ground operations and by July 1974 the fighter arm would have achieved satisfactory strength and skill, even though the F–5 would have to double as strike fighter and interceptor.
 The planned number of helicopters seemed adequate to permit airmobile operations against insurgency activity.
 The planned liaison units, which included FACs, and the transport squadrons did not have enough aircraft, however, and MACV acknowledged that the proposed reconnaissance force, six RF–5s, could not cover an area the size of South Vietnam.
 The USAF would have to compensate somehow for these obvious weaknesses.